 2. Send your invitations up to 3 months prior.
 Include an RSVP date of 3-4 weeks before the wedding, to give you time to follow up anyone who hasn’t responded before the catering deadline.

 3. Find your style.
-Do you love a classic letterpress look, romantic calligraphy or modern graphic design?
+Do you love romantic calligraphy or modern graphic design?
 Give your guests a taste of the celebration to come – our Pinterest board is a great place to start your search.

 4. Set the tone.
 There are many great examples of wedding invitation wording ideas online, whether you’re after something more traditional or quirky and fun!